jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Orchestration.md

 }
 ```

-That ended up being enough to make it work.
+I thought that was enough to make it work, but my terraform apply was stuck creating a database instance for over 10 minutes...so I figured something was wrong.
+Anyway, on to next week's module! :)